Butterscotch pie is a classic dessert recipe that is simple to make and turns out delicious every time.

 - Baked pie shell

-Baked pie shell – I used a store-bought frozen crust because it just makes life easier.
+Baked pie shell – I used a store-bought frozen pie crust in a 9-inch pie pan because it just makes life easier.
 But, you can also make a homemade pie crust.

 Homemade pie crust recipe with shortening and butter.